k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 ![prop232_drawing](./propositions-as-types-missing-links/prop232_drawing.jpg)

-The proof goes by saying that since for every `x` in `U` we see that it's also in some `B ⊆ U`, then obviously `U` is eqal to a union of all such `B`s.
-That's exactly what we're going to encode.
+The proof goes by saying that since for every `x` in `U` we see that it's also in some `B ⊆ U`, then "obviously" `U` is equal to a union of all such `B`s.
+That's precisely what we're going to encode.

-I'm going to just throw the code at you here, and then explain few things that were missing from before, and few places I've had to struggle with the most.
+I'm going to just throw the code at you here, and then explain a few things that were missing from before, and few places I've had to struggle with the most.

 Full code available at [TheMissingLinks.agda](https://github.com/k-bx/k-bx.github.io/blob/master/articles/propositions-as-types-missing-links/TheMissingLinks.agda):